 “IMPORT H+L” and “Peak Pwr” are used to measure the quarterly power of consumption at 5′ and at 10′.
 In the example below, if at any of these 2 times the quarterly power remains below 4000Wh then the logic is true and the output remains on ON, as soon as the logic becomes ON TRUE the relay switches OFF.
 At 15′ the quarter counter is reset to zero.
 The output follows the logic FOLLOW and as long as the peak remains below 4000Wh the output is ON.

 In the LOGIC OVERRULE column you can control the output manually with the on and off button, or have it controlled automatically with the logic button.
-Green means output is off, red means output is on.
+Green represents status logic TRUE or OFF, red represents status logic TRUE or ON

 Below is an example with power 3000Watt and power 6000Watt: